A Turtle Habitat

 “After a bit of soul searching,” Obadia says, “I knew I wasn’t going anywhere, and that I needed to stay involved.
 The kids had worked too hard and learned so much.
 I wasn’t going to lead them in defeat.”

-He continued on with the project when he was hired as a research assistant with the Eco Art Incubator, an initiative directed by FCCS professors Nancy Holmes and Denise Kenney.
-The Incubator supported Obadia’s project work with the school and enabled him to pursue more extensive research in the area of integrating art, nature, and science into interdisciplinary school projects.
+Obadia continued on with the project and was hired as a research assistant with the Eco Art Incubator, an initiative directed by FCCS professors Nancy Holmes and Denise Kenney.
+The Incubator supported Obadia’s project work with the school and enabled the pursuit of more extensive research in the area of integrating art, nature, and science into interdisciplinary school projects.

 “Shimshon has incredible initiative,” says Denise Kenney, assistant professor in Interdisciplinary Performance.
-“His enthusiasm and commitment to the students at KLO has created multiple opportunities in which he can continue with his work.
+“The enthusiasm and commitment to the students at KLO has created multiple opportunities in which Shimshon can continue this work.

 “Performance practice benefits embodied knowledge and embodied place-based experience, all of which is very important if science and environmental issues are to be addressed in a meaningful and resonant way.